AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/views_and_dialogs.md

 ## Opening the view from a menu

-You can use a `menus` extension to create a new menu item in the Stingray editor that opens your named view.
+You can use a `menus` extension to create a new menu item in the editor that opens your named view.
 For details, see ~{ Create a new menu item }~, and use the `view` property to specify the name of the view you want to open.

-Most of the tools available under the **General** category in the Stingray **Window** menu come from named views that have been registered in a plug-in:
+Most of the tools available under the **General** category of the **Window** menu come from named views that have been registered in a plug-in:

 ![window_menu](../../../images/window_menu.png)